ibpsa/project1-boptest/docs/user_guide/source/api.rst

 PUT /results
 ------------

-- **Description:** Receive simulation data for the given point name over a time period.
+- **Description:** Receive simulation data for the given point names over a time period.
 Data for control input points will be the values used for simulation, meaning embedded default control if not overwritten or user-specified value if overwritten.

 - **Arguments:**

     ::

-        point_name      // required, str, name of point start_time      // required, float, start time of data to collect final_time      // required, float, final time of data to collect
+        point_names     // required, list of str, name of points start_time      // required, float, start time of data to collect final_time      // required, float, final time of data to collect